HCDigitalScholarship/intervals/README.md

 ## User-inputted parameters
 Each parameter listed has its own section below detailing configuration.
 - Whether to input one score at a time, or a entire corpus at once with more limited selection ability, as well as what notes are to be analyzed, and the variety of ways in which they can be grouped (Detailed under "Note List Selection- Corpus" and "Note List Selection- Single Score")
 - Whether to create generic or semitone intervals (Detailed under "Creating vectorized representations and selecting their types")
 - The size of pattern to be analyzed (Detailed under "Grouping the vectors into patterns")
 - The minimum number of matches needed to be displayed, and optionally, the cumulative difference threshold for a two patterns to be considered closely matched (Detailed under "Finding close and exact matches")

 ### Note List Selection- Corpus
 This section covers the capabilities falling under the CorpusBase object, which has the capability to import multiple pieces at once.
-To begin, import your scores using either a url or a file path.
-If you only have urls, input them as formatted below leave the second parameter blank, or make it an empty array.
-If you only have file paths, give the first parameter as an empty array.
+To begin, import your scores using either as a list of urls and/or file paths.
+File paths must begin with a '/', otherwise they will be processed as urls.
 ```
-corpus = CorpusBase(['url_to_mei_file1.mei', url_to_mei_file2.mei'], ['path/to/mei/file1.mei', 'path/to/mei/file2.mei'])
+corpus = CorpusBase(['url_to_mei_file1.mei', url_to_mei_file2.mei', 'path/to/mei/file1.mei', 'path/to/mei/file2.mei'])
 ```
 After, the first decision to be made is how you want to analyze the imported pieces:
 - Get the whole piece ```corpus.note_list_whole_piece()```